gustaribeiro10/api-restful-with-springboot/README.md

 ✨ Features

-Verb

-Endpoint

-Description
+Verb     Endpoint        Description

-POST

-/products

-Registers a new product.
+POST     /products       Registers a new product.

-GET

-/products

-Lists all products with HATEOAS links.
+GET      /products       Lists all products with HATEOAS links.

-GET

-/products/{id}

-Retrieves a product by UUID.
+GET      /products/{id}  Retrieves a product by UUID.

-PUT

-/products/{id}

-Updates the name and price of an existing product.
+PUT      /products/{id}  Updates the name and price of an existing product.

-DELETE

-/products/{id}

-Removes a product.
+DELETE   /products/{id}  Removes a product.

-Each response includes HATEOAS links that make resource navigation easier.
+Each response includes links that make resource navigation easier.

 🚀 Running locally